lethaimai/My-first-Data-Science-Project/README.md

 * Data exploration: description of the attributes and understanding of each features;
 * Data cleaning: processing of data that involves correction of errors, outlier detection, analysis of correlation;
 * Correlation and dimensionality reduction: analysis of correlated features and application of F-test to choose the best features;
-* Class imbalancing managment: application of some tecninques for managing imbalancing in classes;
 * Classification algorithms and Decision Trees ,and metrics for evaluation;
 * Comments on results achieved.